Chromosomal Microarray, Congenital, Blood

 Method Description Describes how the test is performed and provides a method-specific reference

 DNA extracted from the patient's peripheral blood is labeled and hybridized to the microarray.
 Following hybridization, the microarray is scanned and the intensity of signals is measured and compared to a reference data set.
 These data are used to determine copy number changes and regions of excess homozygosity.
-Chromosomal microarray data alone does not provide information about the structural nature of an imbalance.
-Thus, when possible, any abnormal results are characterized by FISH or additional techniques.(Unpublished Mayo method)
+Chromosomal microarray data alone does not provide information about the structural nature of an imbalance and some abnormal results may be characterized by FISH or additional techniques.(Unpublished Mayo method)

 Day(s) and Time(s) Test Performed Outlines the days and times the test is performed.
 This field reflects the day and time the sample must be in the testing laboratory to begin the testing process and includes any specimen preparation and processing time required before the test is performed.
 Some tests are listed as continuously performed, which means assays are performed several times during the day.